 - Instruments/SPINAL: For information on how to use and access SPINAL, see documentation here.

 - Office Hours

-We hold office hours once a week on the main campus.
-The location and schedule can be found on our Office Hours page.
+We hold virtual office hours once a week (Wednesday, except during holidays or downtimes) .
+The Zoom link (Harvard Key login required) and current schedule can be found on our Office Hours page.